josep-pujol/learning_dcd-task-list/README.md

 ### Deploy in Heroku
 0. If previous steps ran successfully, to deploy the app in Heroku do the following
-1. Create an account in heroku
+1. Create an account in Heroku
 2. Create an app
 3. In the Settings section of the app set the following environmental variables:
     - ```IP``` set to ```0.0.0.0```